 <?xml version="1.0" encoding="UTF-8"?> <configuration> <system.webServer> <!-- deny PHP execution per IIS accessPolicy --> <handlers accessPolicy="Read"/> </system.webServer> </configuration>

-In PowerShell (and appcmd.exe):
+In PowerShell (and

-Use the following PowerShell and appcmd.exe commands to configure an accessPolicy for handlers (where example.com is your website):
+appcmd.exe), you can use the following PowerShell and appcmd.exe commands to configure an accessPolicy for handlers (where example.com is your website):

 # PowerShell, WebAdministration Set-WebConfiguration "/system.webServer/handlers/@accessPolicy" -value "Read" -PSPath "MACHINE/WEBROOT/APPHOST/example.com/wp-content/uploads" # AppCmd.exe appcmd.exe set config "example.com/wp-content/uploads" /section:handlers /accessPolicy:Read

 Caveat: by setting an accessPolicy to “Read”, you basically disable all configured handlers, not just PHP.